TheOdinProject/curriculum/react/states_and_effects/more_on_state.md

 #### State should not be mutated

 Mutating state is a no-go area in React as it leads to unpredictable results.
 Primitives are already immutable, but if you are using reference type values i.e. arrays and objects, never mutate them.
 According to React documentation, we should treat state as if it was _immutable_.
-For us to change state, we should always use the `setState` function.
+For more information about state mutating check [Why is mutating state not recommended in React?](https://react.dev/learn/updating-objects-in-state#why-is-mutating-state-not-recommended-in-react)

+In order for us to change state, we should always use the `setState` function.
 Make sure to run the following example locally and see the difference for yourself.

 ~~~jsx
 function Person() {